-Sessions 2 to 4: These sessions are held at Access Living.
-Students tour the Access Living building and learn about autonomy and choice, the disability rights movement, disability leadership, accommodations, disability language, and more.
+Sessions 2 to 4: Students learn about autonomy and choice, the disability rights movement, disability leadership, accommodations, disability language, and more.

 Additional topics and lesson plans can be added as needed.

 How do I get YIELD at my school?

 If you are an educator, parent, or guardian interested in having a YIELD Workshop in your school, please contact our Youth Team or fill out the form below.